 - Episode 43: Celebrating Native Love with Sandy White Hawk (Sicangu Lakota), founder and director of First Nations Repatriation Institute, and George McCauley (Omaha), Indian Child Welfare Act Training Administrator for the University of Duluth

 - Episode 42: April D. Tinhorn (Haulapai, Navajo and Chinese), founder and owner of Tinhorn Consulting, LLC.

 - Episode 41: Dustin Martin (Navajo), athlete and Executive Director of Wings of America

 - Episode 40: Debra Yepa-Pappan (Pueblo of Jemez), Artist and Community Engagement Coordinator for the Field Museum

 - Episode 39: Colleen Medicine (Sault Ste.
-Marie Tribe of Chippewa Indians), Program Director, Association on American Indian Affairs & River Kerstetter (Oneida Nation of Wisconsin), Public Affairs and Outreach Coordinator, Association on American Indian Affairs
+Marie Tribe of Chippewa Indians), the Association Program Director & River Kerstetter (Oneida Nation of Wisconsin), The Association Public Affairs and Outreach Coordinator

 - Episode 38: Ernest House, Jr. (Ute Mountain Ute), Senior Policy Director at Keystone Policy Center

 - Episode 37: Open Talking Circle

 - Episode 36: Siena East (Choctaw), Writer, Comedian, Actress